 Marshall is a Sports and Entertainment Lawyer, formerly with Manning, Fulton & Skinner P.A., www.manningfulton.com , of Raleigh, NC.
-He is licensed to practice law in North Carolina, New York and Connecticut.
+He is licensed to practice law in North Carolina and New York.
 Marshall serves as Executive Vice President and General Counsel for Champagne Tennis® Etcetera, Inc., and is recognized by the Florida Bar as an authorized house counsel.

 Marshall graduated from the Law School of the University of North Carolina at Chapel Hill, North Carolina, in 1963, and began his career with Manning Fulton and between 1964 and 1981, he practiced law in Raleigh specializing in commercial real estate transactions and construction and real estate-related complex litigation.
 While in Raleigh he also: